bajieSummer/LeafNN/LeafNNPython/Questions.md

 9. there is a problem sometimes the x,y won't just walk towards the gradient, some times might get bias? like y = x^3 + y^3+1,

+10. newIdeas: how about skip some smaller-weight nodes, and go on.

+11. for flat area, stop and oscilated